mangrove-labs/mangrovelabs-concept-paper/README.md

 # Mangrove Labs Concept Paper
 "Let’s make a better Miami through tech and data."

+**Mission Statement:** Mangrove Labs provides website, mobile and app development, design services and consulting for organizations at the intersection of open-source technology, education, citizenship, and government who seek to raise the quality of life and services for the citizens of Miami-Dade County and beyond.

 **The Issue:** While there are digital agencies in Miami, we believe there is a lack of agencies focusing on improving our community and environment through technology and design.

-**Mission Statement:** Mangrove Labs aims to champion the use of open-source technology in providing and enhancing municipal services and programs for community benefit.
-In an area not known for civic engagement nor technical acumen, we aim to surprise and delight the diverse communities of South Florida in engaging with municipalities and organizations for social good.
-Our goal is a staff and client list that accurately represents the people of Miami-Dade County, annual profitability and maintaining our sense of humor.
+**Our Solution:** In a region not generally known for civic engagement, we seek to design and build projects and services that surprise and delight residents; all the while they engage with municipalities and organizations for social good.

+We're especially excited to partner with local organizations improving lives around us: governments, journalists, academic institutions, nonprofits, and foundations.

+Our goal is a staff and client base accurately representing the diverse population around us, projects and programs bettering our community, and maintaining our sense of humor.

 ## Full Service & Product Line